tomislavmiksa/kw_traceminator/README.md

 | `reattempts`     | no        | Extra retries on failure (default 0).
 Total tries = `1 + reattempts`.                  |
 | `if_success`     | no        | Flow action on success. `""`/`next` (default), `goto N`, `sleep N`, `stop`.            |
 | `if_failed`      | no        | Same vocabulary as `if_success`; runs when all retries are exhausted without matching. |

+Each batch run streams live NDJSON to the browser and writes a TSV log to `/opt/serial-modemtracing/traces/<TZ>-<YYYYMMDD>-<HHMMSS>-atserial.tsv` (columns: Step, Line, Timestamp, Type, Command, Attempt, Result, Action, ms, Output).
+Use **Abort** or `POST /api/batch/abort` to stop a long-running script.

 ### Example 1: SIM available?